inf112-v20/biblioteket/src/test/java/biblioteket/roborally/ManualTests.md

 - Ensure that moving off the grid returns you to your archive marker.
 - Moving over a hole and interacting with it will respawn the robot.

+## Testing menu screens

+- The amount of players selected in the `player select` matches the amount of controllable robots spawned into the game.
+There will always be 1 or more AI spawned, which is somewhere between `randint(numPlayers(), 8)`.